 The Anxiety and Depression Association of America (ADAA) states that exercise can aid in being an anxiety medication and reducing stress as well as improving your sense of well-being.
 It produces neurotransmitters called endorphins, commonly known as happy hormones.
 These act as natural painkillers in your body.
 Bonus: these may enhance your sleep quality.

 You can reduce your anxiety by observing at least 15 minutes of quiet me-time.
 Meditate and practice deep breathing.
 You can repeat a mantra or listen to music if you carry out this anxiety medication regularly.
 Yoga is also said to be a stress-reliever.

 Drinking chamomile tea or consuming a chamomile supplement can be an anxiety medication and helps to reduce anxiety symptoms.
 A study was done on individuals with generalized anxiety disorder, and it was published a few years ago.
 Participants who had taken 500-milligram chamomile supplements thrice a day daily reported that they are moderate to severe generalized anxiety reduced.
 Not only supplements, but drinking chamomile tea has also proven to reduce anxiety and act as an anxiety medication.

 Another way to reduce anxiety is to smell diluted aromatherapy oils.
-Essentials oils that can be used as an anxiety medication are:

 You may have noticed that caffeine is capable of making you feel jittery and anxious.
 You should try avoiding caffeine to reduce anxiety.